How does shipping work?

 What makes AlumiTubs better than other wooden / cedar tubs?

 We use a marine-grade aluminum interior, taking the traditional wood burning hot tub and making it more durable, hygienic, and easy to maintain.
 The aluminum lining ensures your wood burning hot tub will never leak.
 Allows owners to enjoy their hot tub with salt or freshwater without the use of chemical treatments or filtration systems.
 Portable.
-Customers can enjoy their offgrid hot tub wherever their outdoor adventures take them - a cottage, cabin, lake house, winter chalet, campsite and back home again.
+Customers can enjoy their offgrid hot tub wherever their outdoor adventures take them - a cottage, cabin, lake house, winter chalet, campsite or backyard.
 A fully assembled product.
 Simply roll it into place.
 Unlike plastic liners, aluminum is a recyclable material.
 The aluminum lining allows for faster and more even heating with 3 layers of heat retention - the lining, insulation, and exterior cedar cladding.
 Unlike traditional wood fired hot tubs, an AlumiTub won't rot or leak and can be left filled or empty throughout any season.